 How long does it take to charge an electric car?

-As an example, if an electric car has a 40kWh battery and the charge point speed is 11kW it would take four hours and 21 minutes to fully charge it.
-The reality is that most drivers won’t drive their cars until the battery is completely empty so this will be a maximum time.
+For example, if an electric car features a 40kWh battery and is being charged at a charge point with a speed of 11kW it would take four hours and 21 minutes to charge it fully.
+In reality, most drivers won’t drive their cars until the battery is completely empty so this would be the maximum time.

-Also, many electric car drivers will top-up for short periods too, which once again reduces charge time.
+Also, many electric car drivers will top-up for short periods too, usually when on the road, which once again reduces charge time.
 Plus, many of the modern charge stations found on the road now have fast chargers that can charge a car up in the time it takes to drink a coffee.

 It’s worth remembering the bigger the battery, the more energy (charge) that’s required.
 A larger battery will always take longer than a smaller one, so this should always be taken into consideration when travelling.

-Conversely, if a 150kW fast charger was used this would reduce the charge time down to just 24 minutes for a full charge.
+Conversely, if a 150kW fast charger was used - these are often found at service stations - this would reduce the charge time down to just 24 minutes for a full charge.
 Some service stations now have super rapid DC chargers that charge at speeds of 350kW.
 This would reduce a full charge time to just eight minutes.

 There are also lots of new electric car-specific stations popping including GRIDSERVE’s new Electric Highway in Rugby and the Electric Forecourt in Braintree, Essex.
 Plus, there’s the new Energy Superhub in Oxford opening later this year which will feature 38 fast and ultra-rapid chargers that will deliver 100 percent renewable energy.
 This will make it Europe’s most powerful public electric vehicle (EV) charging superhub.